all-ride/ride-lib-validation/README.md

     $result = $requiredValidator->isValid($requiredValidator); // true

     // constrain a data container
+    // we're using an array but this can be an object with getters and setters as well
     $data = array(
         'title' => ' My Title  ',
         'description' => null,